Official: Nearly 1K homes destroyed in Colorado wildfire

+Pelle said officials were organizing cadaver teams to search for the missing in the Superior area and in unincorporated Boulder County.
+The task is complicated by debris from destroyed structures, covered by 8 inches (20 centimeters) of snow dumped by a storm overnight, he said.

-At least 991 homes were destroyed, Pelli said: 553 in Louisville, 332 in Superior and 106 in unincorporated parts of the county.
-He cautioned that the tally is not final.
+At least 991 homes were destroyed, Pelle said: 553 in Louisville, 332 in Superior and 106 in unincorporated parts of the county.
+Hundreds more were damaged.
+Pelle cautioned that the tally is not final.

 The cause of the blaze was under investigation.
 Pelle said utility officials found no downed power lines around where the fire broke out.
 He said authorities were pursuing a number of tips and had executed a search warrant at “one particular location.”
 He declined to give details.